Leipzig celebrates CSD 2025: 20,000 people send a strong signal!

-on June 28, 2025, Leipzig is the place where the queer community is back to celebrate at the Christopher Street Day (CSD) and demonstrate against discrimination.
-Under the motto "We stay here!"
-A total of around 20,000 people are expected to celebrate their identity and rights.
-The starting shot is given at 11:30 a.m. with a rally in front of the opera on Augustusplatz, where the two moderators Lili Alexander and Oliver Viehweg will speak.
-The well -known musician Sebastian Krumbiegel acts as an ambassador, who also wants to raise awareness of the concerns of the Queeren Community, as the lvz.de reported
+Today, June 28, 2025, Leipzig is the place where the queer community will reunite to celebrate Christopher Street Day (CSD) and demonstrate against discrimination.
+Under the motto “We’re staying here!”
+A total of around 20,000 people are expected to celebrate their identity and their rights.
+The starting shot will be given at 11:30 a.m. with a rally in front of the opera on Augustusplatz, where the two moderators Lili Alexander and Oliver Viehweg will take the floor.
+The well-known musician Sebastian Krumbiegel acts as an ambassador, who also wants to raise awareness of the concerns of the queer community, such as lvz.de reported.

-The big demonstration starts at 1:00 p.m. and is returned to Augustusplatz around 4:00 p.m.
-On their way through the city, the participants of 24 initiatives, groups, companies and parties are supported, including queer representatives: inside of companies such as DHL, Porsche, Ikea and Rewe as well as the Leipzig Ballet and the Devious Drag Maids.
+The big demonstration starts at 1:00 p.m. and is expected back at Augustusplatz around 4:00 p.m.
+On their way through the city, the participants are supported by 24 initiatives, groups, companies and parties, including queer representatives from companies such as DHL, Porsche, Ikea and Rewe as well as the Leipzig Ballet and the Devious Drag Maids.

-The parade will lead through the following streets:
+The parade will take place through the following streets:

 - Johannisplatz